 We give careful consideration to the sites we choose, identifying sensible locations in areas where councils have not met their full housing needs.
 This approach has enabled us to gain planning approval on over 90% of the sites we promote.
-We therefore believe that this site is likely to gain planning approval, and hope that you take this opportunity to respond to this consultation to help ensure that any development that may be permitted is as beneficial as it can be in meeting the settlements needs.
+We, therefore, believe that this site is likely to gain planning approval, and hope that you take this opportunity to respond to this consultation.
+This will help to ensure that any development that may be permitted is as beneficial as it can be in meeting the settlement's needs.